Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Discussion

 \subsubsection{Balanced Soft Height Loss}

-The balanced soft height loss is designed to leverage imperfect labels by filtering the supervisory signal according to absolute height values.
-This approach addresses two key challenges: the presence of noise in imperfect labels, which can degrade model performance, and the imbalanced distribution of pixel-wise height values.
-As shown in Table \ref{tab:abl_dfc} and \ref{tab:abl_gbh}, though the balanced soft height loss alone does not enhance overall performance, it can effectively mitigate the negative impact of noisy labels, resulting in more robust performance, particularly in Los Angeles.
-Together with other designed modules, the overall performance boost is significant.
-This validates the necessity of designing losses that explicitly account for the uneven reliability of annotations across domains.
+The balanced soft height loss leverages imperfect labels by filtering the supervisory signal based on absolute height values.
+This design addresses two key issues: (1) noise in imperfect labels that can degrade model performance, and (2) the imbalanced distribution of height values.